 All About Temporary Guardianship

-Guardianship is a legal relationship established by court order in which a guardian is appointed to care for an incapacitated person.
-To be considered “incapacitated” under Texas law, you must be a minor or an adult who is unable to provide for or care for yourself.
+A court establishes guardianship as a legal relationship by appointing a guardian to care for an incapacitated person.
+Under Texas law, you are considered “incapacitated” if you are a minor or an adult who cannot provide for or care for yourself.
 Specifically, an incapacitated adult is unable to care for their physical health or manage their finances.
 Of course, such incapacitation can arise in emergent circumstances requiring temporary guardianship.

-For temporary guardianship to be established by the court, an application for temporary guardianship of the person and/or estate, along with any supporting information, is filed with the court.
+To establish how temporary guardianship works, the court requires applying for temporary guardianship of the person and/or estate, along with any supporting information.
 After this initial filing, you can expect the following steps:

-• A doctor’s letter concerning the potential ward’s physical and/or mental state is filed.
+• A doctor files a letter concerning the potential ward’s physical and/or mental state.

 • An attorney ad litem is appointed for the individual.

-• The court holds a hearing within ten days of the initial application, and a temporary guardian is appointed or dismissed.
+• The court holds a hearing within ten days of the initial application to appoint or dismiss a temporary guardian.

-• The emergency/temporary guardianship is ordered for sixty days.
+• The court orders the emergency/temporary guardianship for sixty days.

 • At the end of sixty days, the court will determine whether a permanent guardianship is necessary.